talwrii/ffmpeg-cookbook/README.md

 This uses the [drawtext filter's](https://ffmpeg.org/ffmpeg-filters.html#drawtext-1) expression language to show the current timestamp in each frame. `%{pts}` is [expanded](https://ffmpeg.org/ffmpeg-filters.html#Text-expansion) in each frame to the number of seconds into the frame.

-## Triming a video to five seconds duration
+## Trim a video to five seconds duration
 ```
 ffmpeg -filter_complex 'color=color=white, drawtext=text=%{pts}, trim=duration=10s' count-to-ten.mp4
 ffmpeg -i count-to-ten.mp4 -vf 'trim=duration=5s' count-to-five.mp4